jjuhyunkim/jjuhyunkim/readme_for_haplotypeSpecificExpression.md

 ## Run wrapper
 ### Start with using VCF and vg autoindex
 #### Step 1.1 Phasing variants
-If you start with VCF files to build graph, you first need to phase the variants. and then could can use wrapper.
+If you begin with VCF files to build the graph, you first need to phase the variants.
+Then, you can use the wrapper.

-In this documents, we used whatshap, but it would be okay if you use other tools to phase variants
+In this document, we used whatshap, but it would be okay to use other tools to phase variants.
 ```bash
 # Phase variants
 ```